splunk/splunk-sdk-javascript/README.md

 ### Contact us

-You can [contact us][contact] if you have Splunk related questions.
+You can [contact support][contact] if you have Splunk related questions.

 You can reach the Developer Platform team at _devinfo@splunk.com_.